Conservation Authorities are responsible for floodplain management. Floodplain management helps to:

 The CommunityPAL interactive map will help you learn if all, or part of your property is regulated by the MRCA.

-Note: Map lines are approximate and there may be some regulated areas which not have been mapped.
+Note: Map lines are approximate and there may be some regulated areas which have not been mapped.
 It is important to know that our regulations still apply.
 It is always best to contact our office before beginning any work to confirm if you will require a permit.
-You may still be in a MRCA regulated area —even if you’re outside the floodplain.
+You may still be in a MRCA regulated area —even if you are outside the floodplain.

 To determine if your development will be in a regulated area, use the Community PAL interactive map to search for your address.
 This online mapping provides information about our regulated areas, including floodplains and wetlands.

 PLEASE NOTE: The map viewer depicts riverine floodplain extents only.
 It does not refer to flooding caused by local drainage capacity constraints (urban flooding).